-The Nikon D750 and the Sony Alpha A7 are two enthusiast cameras that were announced, respectively, in September 2014 and October 2013.
+The Nikon D750 and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and October 2013.
 The D750 is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (25 percent) than the Nikon D750.
 Moreover, the A7 is substantially lighter (37 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.